Iris Habib Elmasry: Biography

 Iris Habib Elmasry was born into a Coptic family in 1910.
 Her family name Elmasry in the Arabic language means The Egyptian.

 Iris's father, Habib Elmasry was a successful lawyer and involved in public service.
-He served on the committee which authored Egypt's first constitution in 1923, served as secretary of Egypt's first Senate in 1923, and drafted Egypt's first modern tax code in the 1930's.
+He served on the committee which authored Egypt's first constitution in 1923, served as secretary of Egypt's first Senate in 1923, and drafted Egypt's first modern tax code in the 1930s.
 He was awarded the title of Pasha in recognition of his services to the State.
 He was also a devout member of the Coptic Orthodox Church which he faithfully served in many capacities, including forming the Church's first Lay Governing Council which helped to steer the Church and secure its rights in its relations with the Egyptian Government.
 Habib Elmasry was the secretary of the General Congregation Council for three terms and was known for his strong support of the ordination of a monk to be the Coptic pope and not a metropolitan or a bishop.
 This issue caused an ongoing dispute in the Coptic Orthodox Church and although The Holy Synod of the Coptic Orthodox Church had considered in the 1960s the general bishops to be secretaries to the pope in the degree of a bishop, Iris Elmasry in her List of Coptic Orthodox Popes of Alexandria considered Pope Shenouda III (1971–2012), who was a general bishop before, to be the fourth bishop to become a pope after Popes John XIX (1928-1942), Macarius III (1942-1944)and Joseph II (1946-1956).

 Elmasry received her Bachelor of Arts degree, majoring in education from Maria Grey College, University of London in 1932.

 Between 1952 and 1954, she pursued her research at Dropsie College, Philadelphia, and in 1955, she went to the National Gallery, London, to obtain further materials and documents.

 In 1954, Pope Joseph II appointed Elmasry as the female delegate of the Coptic Church to the Second Assembly of the World Council of Churches in Evanston, Illinois, USA.

 From 1955 to 1985 Elmasry continued to lecture in Coptic History at both the Seminary in Cairo and Alexandria and the Institute of Coptic Studies.

-In recognition of her standing amongst Egypt's Coptic community, she was appointed by President Anwar Sadat to Egypt's Senate in the 1970's as one representative of the Coptic minority.
+In recognition of her standing amongst Egypt's Coptic community, she was appointed by President Anwar Sadat to Egypt's Senate in the 1970s as one representative of the Coptic minority.

 She died on July 2, 1994.